-- When well designed with adequate width, shared paths provide safe, direct and attractive routes for walking and cycling - While separated facilities for walking and cycling should be provided where possible, in some cases space constraints mean that a shared path is the only solution - For this study, shared paths have been defined as "on-road" (alongside a road by widening an existing footpath or building a new path) or "offroad" (separate from the road, e.g. through parkland or along the railway line)
+- Shared paths are for walking and cycling and should only be used if separate space is not available for each mode.
+Shared paths provide lower levels of service to people walking and cycling, as these modes have different speeds. - Shared paths are unsuitable for access to public transport, e.g. station precincts.
+In these locations, the Disability Standards for Accessible Public Transport 2002 apply, which do not support shared paths. - For this study, shared paths have been defined as "on-road" (alongside a road by widening an existing path or building a new path) or "offroad" (separate from the road, e.g. in parkland or along the railway line).
+Shared paths are recommended to be as wide as possible.